simplecrawler/simplecrawler/README.md

 * `crawler.domainWhitelist` -
     An array of domains the crawler is permitted to crawl from.
 If other settings are more permissive, they will override this setting.
-* `crawler.supportedMimeTypes` -
-    An array of RegEx objects used to determine supported MIME types (types of data simplecrawler will scan for links.)
-If you're  not using simplecrawler's resource discovery function, this won't have any effect.
 * `crawler.allowedProtocols` -
     An array of RegExp objects used to determine whether a URL protocol is supported.
 This is to deal with nonstandard protocol handlers that regular